 In Example 7, we illustrate what the coil-splitting modification looks like in a Gibson Les Paul style guitar.
 Pulling out the push-pull pot activates the modification, pushing it back in will return the sound to normal.

-We hope you have enjoyed reading over our guide describing how to install any Lindy Fralin pickup into any style guitar.
-It comes down to the Hot and Ground.
+We hope you’ve found this Lindy Fralin pickup installation guide helpful!
+It all comes down to the Hot and Ground.
 The Hot always goes to a lug on the volume pot or a lug on the pickup selector switch.
 The Ground always goes to the back of the volume pot.